Reidark0/Reidark0/README.md

 - 👋 Hi, I’m @Reidark0
-- 👀 I’m interested in Learning some programing stuff to make some money
+- 👀 I’m interested in be a Veterinary Data Analyst
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python, SQL, Flutter and Wwb Front-End
-- 💞️ I’m looking to collaborate on some company
+- 💞️ I’m looking to gain experience and make various projects.
-- 📫 How to reach me?
+- 📫 My personal email is - rafa.cesar.vet@gmail.com
 - https://www.linkedin.com/in/rafael-c%C3%A9sar-24688b232/
 <!---
 Reidark0/Reidark0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.